direct-phonology/ect-krp/README.md

 > Loewe, Michael, ed. _Early Chinese Texts: A Bibliographical Guide_.
 Early China Special Monograph Series, no. 2.
 Berkeley, Calif.: Society for the Study of Early China : Institute of East Asian Studies, University of California, Berkeley, 1993.

+Note that **not all texts are currently represented**.
+The corpus is a work in progress.
+See the title list to check which items are available.

 ## Titles
 Shown in the order listed in Loewe 1993: